bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 I built this for one reason: to route my pathologically large backplane.
 Mission accomplished.
 And along the way, I accidentally built something more useful than I expected.

-OrthoRoute proves that GPU-accelerated routing isn't just theoretical.
-It actually works for real boards, and it's fast.
+OrthoRoute proves that GPU-accelerated routing isn't just theoretical, and that algorithms designed for routing FPGAs can be adapted to the more general class of circuit boards.
+It's fast, too.
 The Manhattan lattice approach handles high-density designs that make traditional autorouters choke.
 And the PathFinder implementation converges in minutes on boards that would take hours or days with CPU-based approaches.

 More importantly, the architecture is modular.
 The hard parts—KiCad IPC integration, GPU acceleration framework, DRC-aware routing space generation are done.
 Adding new routing strategies on top of this foundation is straightforward.
 Someone could implement different algorithms, optimize for specific board types, or extend it to handle flex PCBs.

-The code is [up on GitHub](https://github.com/bbenchoff/OrthoRoute), and I'm genuinely curious what other people will do with it.
-PRs welcome.
-Contributors welcome.
-Let's make KiCad autorouting actually good.
+The code is [up on GitHub](https://github.com/bbenchoff/OrthoRoute).
+I'm genuinely curious what other people will do with it.
+Want to add different routing strategies?
+Optimize for RF boards?
+Extend it to flex PCBs?
+PRs welcome, contributors welcome.

+And yes, you should still manually route critical signals.
+But for dense digital boards with hundreds of mundane power and data nets?
+Let the GPU handle it while you grab coffee.
+That's what autorouters are for.

+**Never trust the autorouter.
+But at least this one is fast.**

 <script type="application/ld+json">
 {